2020 REGISTRATION INFORMATION

-NOTE: There are 2019 rule changes related to team configuration, rider legs, and road construction on leg 8.
+NOTE: There were rule changes in 2019 related to team configuration, rider legs, and road construction on leg 8.

 Please read this page carefully before registering your team.